Ziauddin University

 A DPM is a specialist in the prevention, diagnosis, and treatment of lower extremity disorders, diseases, and injuries.
 A podiatric physician works independently, utilises x-rays and laboratory tests for diagnostic purposes, prescribes medications, orders physical therapy, sets fractures, and performs surgery.
 As part of a healthcare team, the DPM works closely with other health professionals to treat and control the disease.

-Within the profession, podiatric physicians can specialise in a variety of areas, such as surgery, orthopedics, or public health.
-Besides these certified specialties, podiatrists may practice a subspecialty such as sports medicine, pediatrics, dermatology, radiology, geriatrics, or diabetic foot care.
-Podiatric physicians are the only doctors to receive specialised medical and surgical training, and board certification in the care of the lower extremity.
+Within the profession, podiatric physicians can specialise in a variety of areas, such as surgery, orthopaedics, or public health.
+Besides these certified specialities, podiatrists may practise a subspeciality such as sports medicine, paediatrics, dermatology, radiology, geriatrics, or diabetic foot care.
+Podiatric physicians are the only doctors to receive specialised medical and surgical training and board certification in the care of the lower extremity.

 What does a Doctor of Podiatric Medicine do?